|2255 W. Berry Ave.

 Littleton, CO 80120

-If your plan is for a new home or an addition to your home, such as a second story, a garage, deck, patio cover or similar project, your first step is to call Building and Development Services at 303-795-3751.
+If your plan is for a new home or an addition to your home, such as a second story, a garage, deck, patio cover or similar project, your first step is to call Building and Inspections at 303-795-3751.
 Find out about setbacks, maximum allowable height of a structure and maximum lot coverage before you start on construction drawings.
 In the beginning, the only document you need to bring to the Permit Center is a site plan of your lot.
 Indicate to scale on the site plan where you plan to build.

 If you live in a covenant-controlled community, you may need a letter of approval from your architectural control committee.
 We try to comply with all homeowner associations and the permitting process may be delayed without their prior approval.

-Make an appointment with Development Services even before you start on construction drawings.
+Make an appointment with Building staff even before you start on construction drawings.
 This visit will help you understand building code requirements and the process of submitting construction documents for a building permit.
 If you decide to use an architect, the architect should also attend this meeting.